 The first thing you will need to do is sign yourself up with a Performance Rights Organisation (PRO):

 What are Performance Rights Organizations (PROs)?

 Performance Rights Organisations (PROs), also known as Collection Societies/Agencies, are bodies that exist to:

 - Monitor the use of music in their territory and beyond

 - Collect royalties for the usage in the form of licenses

 There are different PROs for different territories.
 They all come with different costs, processes and effectiveness.
 Some territories have multiple PROs, so you have to do your research and choose which is best for you.

-PROs are typically networked with other PROs, so that cross-territory collection can take place.
-However, the relationships between PROs varies.
+PROs are typically networked with other PROs so that cross-territory collection can take place.
+However, the relationships between PROs vary.
 If you are performing well outside of your own territory, it may be worth signing up with other PROs.

-It’s important to sign up as a songwriter to a PRO and register your works.
-Do this especially if they are already getting broadcast or live exposure to the public.
-You could be missing out on royalties.
+It’s important to sign up as a songwriter to a PRO and register your works, especially if you’re already getting broadcast or live exposure to the public.
 You can also register as a publisher of your song.
 Our advice is to do this using a publishing admin partner.